MohamedKartit/minishell/README.md

 - Logical OR operator (`||`) (bonus)
 - Logical AND operator (`&&`) (bonus)
 - Wildcards (`*`) (bonus)
-- Interactive and non-interactive modes
+- Interactive and non-interactive modes (not required)

 ## 🚀 Getting Started